German-themed beer festivals take place in the Lower Mainland each fall including Oktoberfest events in Vancouver, Surrey and elsewhere.

 Friday Cask Night

-At the event 8 to 10 different breweries compete to see whose beer is most popular (as proven by whose keg gets finished first).
+At the event 8 to 10 different breweries usually compete to see whose beer is most popular (as proven by whose keg gets finished first).

 Saturday Beer Festival

-Attendees receive a complimentary beer tasting glass, three beverage tokens, access to a light buffet and the opportunity to sample dozens of craft beers at $1.50 per mini glass.
+Attendees receive a complimentary beer tasting glass, three beverage tokens, access to a light buffet and the opportunity to sample dozens of craft beers at about $1.50 per mini glass.
 The Saturday event is so popular that it typically sells out over a month in advance!

-The event runs from 8:00 until 11:30 pm and the cost is $45 per person.
+The last time it was possible the event ran from 8:00 until 11:30 pm in 2019 and the cost was around $46 per person.

 For more information about the Cask Night, Beer Festival and Oktoberfest Dance, check out the Harrison Beer Festival website.

 The Oktoberfest fundraising event for the Ridge Meadows Hospice Society took place on Friday, October 18th, 2019, starting at 6 pm at Pitt Meadows Heritage Hall.
 The event didn’t take place in 2020.

 Tickets purchased prior to August 31st a couple of years cost $50 and then regular price after that was $60.
 They could be purchased online at ridgemeadowshospicesociety.com, at the Thrift Shop at 3-12001 124th Street or by calling 604-463-7722.

 In years when it does take place, the event includes a traditional German dinner, costume contests, a 50-50 draw and music by the Oktoberators.
 Proceeds from the event benefit the Ridge Meadows Hospice Society which is a great cause.